-For starters, it makes use of “dynamic” lockers, these are basically lockers which can be created using Folder lock and your files stored within them, they use 256-military grade encryption and are capable of working on-the-fly (you can pause-resume encryption and don’t have to get it all done in a go).
+For starters,”dynamic” lockers are used, these are basically lockers which can be created using Folder lock and your files are stored within them.
+They use 256-military grade encryption and are capable of working on-the-fly (you can pause-resume encryption and don’t have to get it all done in a go).

-Although what makes them dynamic and unique is you don’t have to pre-allocate a specific amount of space to them, rather they’re pretty small in size when created and have the ability to expand in storage as more and more files get added to the locker.
+Although what makes them dynamic and unique is you don’t have to pre-allocate a specific amount of space to them.
+Rather, they’re pretty small in size when created and have the ability to expand in storage as more and more files are added to the locker.

-It also features “wallets” where you can store more sensitive information such as Credit card numbers, bank account numbers and so on, and for better organization you can even add backgrounds ,card templates and other similar fun-stuff which will help you recognize them easily.
+It also features “wallets”.
+This is where you can store more sensitive information such as Credit card numbers, bank account numbers and so on.
+For better organization, you can even add backgrounds ,card templates and other similar fun-stuff which will help you recognize them easily.